IBM-Bluemix-Docs/go/configuration.md

 Whether you need to add cloud support to existing Go apps or create Go apps with Starter Kits, the goal is to provide portability for use with any development platform.

-## Adding Cloud support to existing Go apps
+## Adding cloud support to existing Go apps
 {: #go-add-cloud-support}

 The [`ibm-cloud-env-golang`](https://github.com/ibm-developer/ibm-cloud-env-golang){: external} module aggregates environment variables from various Cloud providers, such as CloudFoundry and Kubernetes, so the app is independent of the environment.